banzaicloud/dast-operator/README.md

 ## Deploying the operator

-First of all we need to deploy the `cert-manager`
+First of all we need to deploy `cert-manager`
 ```shell
 kubectl create namespace cert-manager
 helm repo add jetstack https://charts.jetstack.io